GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Conclusion

 \section{Conclusion}

-This work systematically evaluates the performance of GDL models in the face of distribution shift challenges encountered in scientific applications.
-Our benchmark has 30 distinct scenarios with 10 different distribution shifts times 3 levels of available OOD information, covering 3 GDL backbones and 11 learning algorithms.
-Based on our comprehensive evaluation, we reveal several intriguing discoveries.
-In particular, our results may help select applicable solutions based on the causal mechanism behind the distribution shift and the availability of OOD information.
-Moreover, our benchmark encourages more realistic and rigorous evaluations of GDL used in scientific applications, and may inspire new methodological advancements for GDL to deal with distribution shifts.
+This work systematically evaluates the performance of GDL models when scientific applications meet distribution shifts.
+Our benchmark has 30 distinct scenarios with 10 shift cases times 3 levels of available OOD info, covering 3 GDL backbones and 11 learning algorithms.
+Based on our evaluation, we reveal several intriguing discoveries.
+In particular, our results may help select applicable solutions based on the causal mechanism behind the distribution shift and the availability of OOD info.
+Moreover, our work encourages more realistic and rigorous evaluations of GDL used in scientific applications, and may inspire methodological advancements for GDL to deal with distribution shifts.